 But what we’ve learned is that Hades is a fascinating place, one that actually has two sections.
 One section is a bliss section designed to hold the souls of the saved, and the other one is a torment section designed to hold the souls of the lost.

-However, we’ve also learned that after Christ’s resurrection and ascension He emptied all the souls out of the bliss section and transported them on up to heaven.
+However, we’ve also learned that after Christ’s resurrection and ascension He emptied all the souls out of the bliss section and transported them up to heaven.
 The text on this is Ephesians 4:8-10.
-So now when a saved person dies, his or her soul goes straight up to heaven.
+Therefore, when a saved person dies nowadays, his or her soul goes straight up to heaven.
 As 2 Corinthians 5:8 says of Christians:

 But will this torment section always remain open for business?
 No. Just as happened with the bliss section, there will come a time when the souls will all be emptied from the torment section and transported to another place.
-The time will be after Christ’s one-thousand-year reign upon this earth, and the place will be Gehenna, which is more commonly known as “the lake of fire.”
+That time will be after Christ’s 1,000 year reign upon this earth, and the place into which all those souls will be transferred will be Gehenna, which is more commonly known as “the lake of fire.”

 Gehenna is actually the Greek representative of the Hebrew Ge-hinnom.
 An English translation of Ge-hinnom would be “valley of Hinnom.”
 This was a deep, narrow valley to the south of Jerusalem.
 It was here that the Jews, in some of their most wicked Old Testament times, sacrificed their children to the god Molech.
 When the practice was stopped, the site became the “city dump” for Jerusalem.
 The bodies of criminals, the carcasses of animals, and all sorts of trash and filth were cast into the valley.
 The constant burning and smoldering of the refuse caused a continual smoke to rise up from the valley.
 Jesus, the master illustrator, chose the site as a symbolic representation of eternal judgment.